|

 And to illustrate – very briefly – through my own and others experiences.

+Let me set the scene with a personal reflection.
+I have always remembered a particular Anzac day from when I was at school in Toowoomba in the 1960s – the years before the Vietnam War; when Anzac day rolled around that year the whole school was assembled class by class for the annual observance and Rembrance.
 However, I am quite sure that what happened on that particular day branded itself on the mind of ever last person in my school as it surely did on me; for on that particular day, the guest speaker was a veteran of the WWII European campaign who quietly walked to the lectern and began to tell us about some of his experiences during the war.
 Not the usual discourse about war or sacrifice or freedom or bravery; just a vivid, anecdotal account of some actual events that had happened to this particular man during the worst of the fighting.
 He spoke of some of the buildings that he had assisted to blow up, some of the German soldiers he had seen killed, something of the innocent men and women and children who had been caught in harm’s way, and some of his friends who had been cut to ribbons or blown to smithereens before his eyes.
 He wanted us to see what his eyes had seen.
 The human cries that his ears had heard; what he and others had done.
 And the assembly was so quiet you could hear yourself breathe.

 Then, he finished his account and just stood there, head bowed, holding on to the lectern almost as if he was afraid of falling over.
 And then he started to weep.
 It was the first time I remember seeing a grown man cry.
 He did not try to hold back the tears; and of course, it was real.
 Great, heaving sobs poured out of him for almost a minute.
 I remember holding my breath for him the whole time.
 When he finished sobbing, he looked back up again, looked at all of out young faces and said, “Killing is wrong!
 War is wrong!
 What happened to me and my comrades and the people we killed should never happen ever again to anyone!”
 And then he walked silently back to his seat.